-3. When you mention no one lives in the past, why is it that we still think about the past when it’s gone?
-Why does the past still take a part in our mind and heart?
+5. You’ve mentioned in your work that no one lives in the past.
+But why is it that we still think about the past when it’s gone?
+Why does the past still take up space in our hearts and minds?

 Those aspects of the past that we are conflicted about or that we somehow can’t reconcile are the fragments that stay with us.
 They stay with us until we have sorted them out.
 So they’re might be a situation where a boss humiliates us in front of our colleagues and we keep thinking about that for a long time after it had happened.
 We might be disappointed with ourselves for not standing up for ourself or disappointed that no-one else came to our aid.
 It’s only when we’ve sorted through those things that the awful event will become a distant, infrequent, and more neutral memory.

-6. I read your article that was published today called “Why You Should Never Try to Change Your Behavior” I really enjoyed reading it!
-It’s true, sometimes we do something that we don’t know and when people see it they address you and question you.
-With that being said, why do people ask one and another to change when we don’t even know why things happen?
+6. I read your article that was published today, called “Why You Should Never Try to Change Your Behavior”.
+I really enjoyed reading it!
+It’s true, sometimes we do something that we aren’t aware of, and when people see it they tend to address it and question you.
+With that being said, why do people ask one and another to change when we often don’t know why things happen?

 This is a great question and it’s one of the areas we tackle in the Controlling People book.
 Life is a paradox in that all I can see of you is your behaviour but you only know your behaviour by what you experience.
 Similarly, all you can see of me is my behaviour but all I know is what I’m seeing, and hearing, and feeling.
 When someone is standing on a street corner waiving their arm are they catching a cab, or calling for help, or waving to a friend?
 Only an individual knows what is individually best for them.
 This is a really important point when we’re trying to help other people.
 Regardless of how good our intentions are, if the other person doesn’t experience our efforts as helpful then we’re not helping no matter how much we’d like to be.